 - 9 out of 12 credits must be in person or hybrid

 - Graduate students - 9 credit per semester minimum

 - 6 out of 9 credits must be in person or hybrid

-If students meet one of the four less than full-time enrollment exceptions, they may request approval for a Reduced Course Load to maintain their immigration status.
+If students want to take less than full-time enrollment for a fall or spring term, they must meet one of the four less than full-time enrollment exceptions and must request approval for a Reduced Course Load to maintain their immigration status.

 Can I remain in the U.S. if my F-1 or J-1 visa is expired?